-Each commission is required to develop an annual work plan and seek City Council approval no later than September 30 of each year per City Council policy CC-22-004 (Attachment B).
+The approval of the Commission work plan is consistent with City Council Policy CC-23-004 (Attachment B), Commissions/Committees policies and procedures and roles and responsibilities.
+Each commission is required to develop an annual work plan and seek City Council approval no later than September 30 of each year.